angularjs-oauth/oauth-ng/README.md

 See: http://tools.ietf.org/html/rfc6749#section-4.1

-The use the Authorization code flow set response-type="code" in the oauth directive.
+To use the Authorization code flow set response-type="code" in the oauth directive.

 #### Implicit flow

 See: http://tools.ietf.org/html/rfc6749#section-4.2

-The use the Implicit flow set response-type="token" in the oauth directive.
+To use the Implicit flow set response-type="token" in the oauth directive.

 ### Unit tests (karma)